lupyuen/lupyuen.github.io/src/i2c.md

     read_msg.subaddr = 0xd0;   //  Register Address (BME280 Chip ID)
     read_msg.sublen  = 1;      //  Length of Register Address (bytes)
 ```

+(FYI: For I2C Write Operations `I2C_M_WRITE`, the Message `buf` field should point to a byte array that contains the I2C Data that will be written to the I2C Register)

 ## Start I2C Transfer